Skip to content

 Cargo Binstall

-If you use cargo-binstall, you can install the same binaries of the last jj release from GitHub as follows:
+If you use cargo-binstall, you can install binaries of the latest jj release from GitHub as follows:

 # Will put the jj binary for the latest release in ~/.cargo/bin by default